DFiantHDL/DFHDL/docs/intro/first-look/index.md

 	* **Lines 3-7**: The `ID` Scala `#!scala class` is extended from the `DFDesign` (abstract) class and therefore declares it as a dataflow design.
 Note: in these example we use braceless syntax of Scala 3.
 You can use braces instead if you choose to.

 		* **Lines 4-5**: Here we construct the input port `x` and output port `y`.
 Both were set as a 16-bit signed integer dataflow variable via the `SInt(width)` constructor, where `width` is any positive integer.
 DFHDL also support various types such as `Bits`, `UInt`, and `Boolean`.
-All these dataflow variable construction options and more are discussed [later](/user-guide/type-system) in this documentation. <br />The syntax `#!scala val _name_ = _dftype_ <> _modifier_` is used to construct a hardware port/variable and give it a named Scala reference.
+All these dataflow variable construction options and more are discussed [later][type-system] in this documentation. <br />The syntax `#!scala val _name_ = _dftype_ <> _modifier_` is used to construct a hardware port/variable and give it a named Scala reference.
 The Scala reference name will affect the name of this port when compiled to the required backend representation.

 		* **Line 6**: The assignment operator `:=` sets the dataflow output port to consume all input port tokens as they are.